Titoine/content-modelling-examples/README.md

 ## Marketing Website

 Marketing site are now made of Components (sections) that marketing teams want to be able to arrange to create a infinity of lead-gen, landing pages, SEO page to communicate the value of their product.
-See some examples of configuration for:
+See some configuration examples for:
 * Homepage
 * Navigation
 * Landing pages